Binomial Generalized Linear Models: Caesarian Birth Study

 [1] 0.6203355

-Both statistics give a large \(p\)-value, and so we don’t reject the interaction.
+Both statistics give a large \(p\)-value, and so we don’t reject this interaction model.
+We can also compare fitted and realized proportions as on p.53.

 Code